 9. The Triggering of Creative Lightbulbs by the Best Motivational Speakers

-After reading this heading, you should be able to see a little yellow lightbulb flickering above your head.
 When it’s conference time, top motivational speakers are great to spark the imagination again – those typical lightbulb “aha” moments.
 The breathing space offered by events, are best to generate new insights and to get the creative juices flowing again.

 Someone said that “Insanity is doing the same thing over and over, and expecting a different result.”
 Creativity transforms “how things stand now” into a conveyor-belt of inventive solutions to roll out.